dovahkiinjeff/Homeworld-RTX/README.md

 > first-run verification does not find these two archives reliably in their
 > original installation folder.
 On Steam, they are normally in
 > `Homeworld1Classic\Data`.
 Do not download or redistribute these retail files.
+> DLSS and DLAA function but have servere issues with background/skybox artifacts

 ![Homeworld RTX interface](assets/UI/startup_splash.png)